-- Blood tests - Cardiopulmonary exercise a test to see how your lungs, heart and muscles react together when you exercise on treadmill or an exercise bicycle - Chest X-ray - Echocardiogram an ultrasound scan of your heart.
-This scan shows the structure of the valves and chambers in the heart and shows how well your heart is working
+- Blood tests. - Chest X-ray. - Echocardiogram an ultrasound scan of your heart.
+This scan shows the structure of the valves and chambers in the heart and shows how well your heart is working. - CT scan (computerised tomography) - a type of X-ray that gives detailed pictures of your lungs. - MRI (magnetic resonance imaging) - a scan using magnets and radio waves to create images of the structure of your heart and find out how well it is working. - Lung function tests that measure how well your lungs are working.

-- CT scan (computerised tomography) a type of X-ray that gives detailed pictures of your lungs - MRI (magnetic resonance imaging) a scan using magnets and radio waves to create images of the structure of your heart and find out how well it is working - Lung function tests that measure how well your lungs are working - ECG (electrocardiogram) a tracing of the electrical activity of your heart - V/Q scan a scan that measures ventilation (breathing) and perfusion (blood flow) in your lungs - Sleep study a test that measures your oxygen levels and breathing overnight.
+- ECG (electrocardiogram)

+a tracing of the electrical activity of your heart. - V/Q scan a scan that measures ventilation (breathing) and perfusion (blood flow) in your lungs. - Sleep study a test that measures your oxygen levels and breathing overnight.